novuhq/novu/docs/docs/overview/introduction.md

 ## Community Driven

-When we just started, we felt the frustration of reinventing the wheel of notification infrastructure is a unique problem that not a lot of developers have experienced.
+When we just started, we felt the frustration of reinventing the wheel of notification infrastructure and thought that it was a unique problem that not a lot of developers had experienced.

 After a couple of conversations with fellow engineers, we decided to open-source the initial seed of Novu.
+And boy, were we wrong!

-Oh boy, how wrong we were.
-Thousands of developers from around the world reached out to tell us their stories of building such systems in-house.
+The seed exploded and thousands of developers from around the world started reaching out to tell us their stories of building such systems in-house.

-Building Novu is not an act of an individual, it’s a collaborative work of many.
-Join us in building the future of notification experiences.
+It was then that we realized: Building Novu was not going to be an act of an individual alone.
+Rather it’s a collaborative work of many.

+That's why we invite you to join us in building the future of notification experiences.
+Let's work together to create a better way to keep users informed and engaged.